michaelcolletti/me/docs/gcp.md

 - Here there is metadata of all the public datasets Google makes available in the GCP platform.
 - We'll examine BigQuery and slicing up this data.

+### Using GCP AI Services

+- List of services and popular use-cases
+- Page for Google Models in HF and S

 ### Low-Code Solutions and GAI

 - Here we'll examine AppSheet and low-code approaches towards appdev.